 Effective parents’ evening conversations: advice for staffIs there any advice on effective subject consultation evening conversations?
 We relay advice from our experts on holding subject-specific parents' evening conversations.
-We also link to guidance and resources from Tes on having conversations at parents’ evenings.
+We also link to resources from Tes on having conversations at parents’ evenings.

 Free your teachers from report-writing frenzy: a case studyHazelbury Primary School has replaced traditional end-of-year reports with pupil-authored learning journals.
 Teachers have better work-life balance, the headteacher saves over 400 hours a year and parents get all the information they need.
 Here's how you could achieve this too.